Email me: firstname.lastname@example.org

 Meet the Twins

 Caroline is the oldest twin (by 1 minute, and don’t you forget it) and is a fan of the Avengers (Iron Man is her favorite), Star Wars, Teenage Mutant Ninja Turtles, and the color green.
 She is smart and funny, and definitely keeps Sarah on her toes!
 Mackenzie loves Tinkerbell, Ariel, cuddling with her stuffed animal of the week (these things change quite regularly), and the color pink.
 She is kind, loving, and has big emotions that make her a great friend, but are hard to figure out sometimes.
-Both girls will start first grade in the fall of 2017, and they can’t wait!
+Both girls will start second grade in the fall of 2018, and they can’t wait!

 Meet the Husband